voxpupuli/puppet-virtualbox/README.markdown

 ## Note for Debian/Ubuntu Users using Puppet < 3.5.0

 This module depends on `puppetlabs/apt` >= 2.0.0 which has dropped support for Puppet < 3.5.0.
 While this module is still compatible with Puppet 2.7 and above, Debian/Ubuntu users on Puppet < 3.5.0 will no longer be able to manage the VirtualBox repository with this module.
 The default `manage_repo` setting for Debian/Ubuntu with Puppet < 3.5.0 is `false`, but remains `true` for all other `puppetversion` and `operatingsystemversion` combinations.
-Unfortunately, I am not able to express this nuance in the module metadata, so these users will need to work around the dependency resolution with `puppet module`.
+Unfortunately, I am not able to express this nuance in the module metadata, so these users will need to work around the dependency resolution in the `puppet module` tool.
 I apologize for the inconvenience.

 ## Development